krisarmstrong/seed/docs/internal/WIFI_COMPETITIVE_ANALYSIS.md

 **Messaging:**

 > "Ekahau is the gold standard for post-deployment surveys.
-LuminetIQ is the gold standard for
+The Seed is the gold standard for
 > **pre-deployment planning**.
 Plan your network before you build it, then validate with Ekahau if
 > needed."